alatif113/assetdb/README.md

 2. A key is generated, composed of all *Key Field* values
 ![merge_2.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_2.png)

-3. Asset from source `lookup_A` and Asset from source `lookup_B` share a key `mac_A`
+3. Asset from `lookup_A` and Asset from `lookup_B` share a key `mac_A`
 ![merge_3.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_3.png)

-4. Asset from source `lookup_A` and Asset from source `lookup_B` are merged using the properties defined defined for each field
+4. Asset from `lookup_A` and Asset from `lookup_B` are merged
 ![merge_4.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_4.png)

-5. The newly merged Asset and Asset from source `lookup_C` share a key `host_B`
+5. The newly merged Asset and Asset from `lookup_C` share a key `host_B`
 ![merge_5.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_5.png)

-6. The newly merged Asset and Asset from source `lookup_C` are merged using the properties defined for each field.
-The Asset from source `lookup_D` does not share keys with any other asset.
+6. The newly merged Asset and Asset from `lookup_C` are merged.
+The Asset from `lookup_D` does not share keys with any other asset.
 It is not merged.
 ![merge_6.png](https://raw.githubusercontent.com/alatif113/assetdb/main/static/merge_6.png)

-Note how although, the Asset from source `lookup_A` and Asset from source `lookup_C` do not share any keys, they end up being merged due to both sharing keys with the Asset from source `lookup_B`.
+Note how although, the Asset from `lookup_A` and Asset from `lookup_C` do not share any keys, they end up being merged due to both sharing keys with the Asset from `lookup_B`.

 ### Asset Merge Search

-Merging is done via a saved search `assetdb-lookupgen` that runs on a user defined frequency.
+Merging is done via a custom command `adbmerge` and saved search `assetdb-lookupgen` that runs on a user defined frequency.
 By default, this frequency is once a day.
 The saved search is automatically updated based on *Lookup* and *Field* configurations.
 Merged assets are outputted to the `assetdb` KV store.